-6.12 Academic Dishonesty or Misconduct.
+- 6.12 Academic Dishonesty or Misconduct.
 Academic dishonesty or misconduct is neither condoned nor tolerated at Oklahoma State University.
-Academic dishonesty is behavior in which a deliberately fraudulent misrepresentation is employed in an attempt to gain undeserved intellectual credit, either for one-

-6.13 Academic Forgiveness (Undergraduates).
+Academic dishonesty is behavior in which a deliberately fraudulent misrepresentation is employed in an attempt to gain undeserved intellectual credit, either for oneself or for another.
+Academic misconduct is behavior that results in intellectual advantage obtained by violating specific directions, rules, or accepted academic standards, but without deliberate intent or use of fraudulent means.
+(See also Policy and Procedure Letters.) - 6.13 Academic Forgiveness (Undergraduates).
 Repeated Courses.
-A student may repeat a course and have only the second grade, even if it is lower than the first grade, included in the calculation of the graduation and retention gradepoint averages up to a maximum of four courses but not to exceed 18 credit hours in which the original grade was a "D" or "F." If a course is repeated more than once, all grades except the first attempt are included in the grade-point averages.
+A student may repeat a course and have only the second grade, even if it is lower than the first grade, included in the calculation of the retention and graduation gradepoint averages up to a maximum of four courses but not to exceed 18 credit hours in which the original grade was a "D" or "F." If a course is repeated more than once, all grades except the first attempt are included in the grade-point averages.
 The original course and grade remain on the transcript identified with a statement under the course "Repeated (excluded from GPA)".
-All other repeated courses, those in excess of the 18-hour. four-course maximum and those with a grade of "C" or better in the original course, are included in the grade-point averages and identified with a statement under the course "Repeated (included in
+All other repeated courses, those in excess of the 18-hour, four-course maximum and those with a grade of "C" or better in the original course, are included in the grade-point averages and identified with a statement under the course "Repeated (included in